 If you’re making a cake, make sure you cream on a higher speed for a longer period of time.
-You want “light and fluffy” here.
+You do want “light and fluffy” in this case.

 So, what’s the big deal?
 What happens during creaming is that the sugar crystals cut into the fat, making wee little pockets full of air.
 The air in the pockets expands in the oven, assisting with rise.
 The more pockets, the lighter and fluffier the mixture.
 The lighter and fluffier the mixture, the more air.
 The more air, the more rise.
 Get it?
 Cool, huh?